 The 9 islands of the Azores archipelago can be divided into three groups: Oriental (Eastern), Central and Occidental (Western).

-Direct flights from Lisbon to the islands of São Miguel and Terceira are offered by Ryanair, TAP and SATA.
+Direct flights Lisbon – São Miguel and Lisbon – Terceira are offered by Ryanair, TAP and SATA.
 Between the islands, it is best to travel by plane (SATA flight connections) and in case of the Central Group islands, also by ferry.
-Ticket prices change every now and then so it’s best to plan well in advance.
+Ticket prices change occasionally, so it’s best to plan well in advance.

 Depending on how much time we have, it’s best to focus on exploring one or a maximum of two islands at a time.
 I recommend 5 to 7 days for visiting São Miguel.

 Madeira or Azores: What can these archipelagos be most proud of?

 Phew, probably too many things to list.
 As for attractions – Madeira is famous for its beautiful volcanic sea lava pools and hikes along the levadas.
 As for famous people, Ronaldo is its pride.
 When it comes to Madeira cuisine, it’s most recommended dishes are the Espada fish served with a banana, beef skewers called Espetada as well as Lapas and Bolo de Caco garlic bread.
 Madeira is also famous for its spirits, and most of all – Madeira Wine and sweet Poncha.